deployphp/recipes/docs/local.md

 - **local_release_path** - Accepts *string* specifying from where should deploys be done.
 This is functionally identical with `release_path` of `common.php` recipe.
 If You use full local release scenario, You do **not** wish to set this, as it's relative to `local_deploy_path`.
 - **local_git_cache** - Accepts *boolean*.
 By default it checks if Your git version supports required options (minimum git version is 2.3).
 If You do not use release workflow, You would not see benefits to this option.
 Set this to false to use shallow clones, that slims down cloned repository size.

+#### Locally bin paths

+> Autodetection has issues with non-UNIX OS, thus you are highly recommended to use your own paths instead.

+- **local_bin/php** - Accepts *string*.
+By default it checks for your local PHP bin path, which only works on UNIX OS.
+- **local_bin/git** - Accepts *string*.
+By default it checks for your local Git bin path, which only works on UNIX OS.
+- **local_bin/composer** -Accepts *string*.
+By default it checks for your local Composer bin path, which only works on UNIX OS.

 ### Tasks

 - `local:prepare` - Prepares local dirs for deployment.
 Instead of failing when `local_deploy_path` does not exist - tries to create it.